 - 3.1 Equipment provision should be focused on the residents' needs and should be provided by the care home if it is the type of equipment required by its residents as part of its statement of purpose and registration.
 Very specialised or particular needs, which sits outside of the care home's stated purpose, should be assessed and met with specific equipment from the most appropriate service provider (see section 8 and appendix 2 for further clarification of provider responsibilities). - 3.2 Equipment should be based on the assessed needs of the resident(s).
-There is no 'standard' resident or 'one size fits all' response. - 3.3 The equipment provided must be issued as part of a risk management process and staff must be competently trained to use it. - 3.4 Community Equipment Loan Services can assist in providing equipment on loan for use by an individual resident when the need falls outside of the home's general provision, or the needs are out of the ordinary or highly specialised.
+There is no 'standard' resident or 'one size fits all' response. - 3.3 The equipment provided must be issued as part of a risk management process and staff competently trained. - 3.4 Community Equipment Services can assist in providing equipment on loan for use by an individual resident when the need falls outside of the home's general provision.
 Loaned equipment should be properly maintained, returned promptly and is provided for a designated, individual resident as part of a care plan.
-It must not be used by any other residents (see section 8 and appendix 2 for further clarification of provider responsibilities). - 3.5 The term 'equipment' in the context of this document does not include domestic furniture e.g. a range of beds and chairs as these will be provided by the care home.
+It must not be used by any other resident (see section 8 and appendix 2 for further clarification of provider responsibilities). - 3.5 The term 'equipment' in the context of this document does not include domestic furniture e.g. a range of beds and chairs as these will be provided by the care home.